Florencio Antillón

-Francisco Florencio Antillón Moreno (22 de February 1830- 18 February 1903) was a Mexican general and politician.
+Francisco Florencio Antillón Moreno (22 of February 1830 - 18 February 1903) was a Mexican general and politician.
 He fought in the major Mexican wars of the 19th Century and served as governor of the state of Guanajuato between 1867 and 1876.
 During this period important civic developments took place in the city of Guanajuato.

 Biography

 Born on February 22, 1830, in the city of Guanajuato, son of Manuel Antillón and Josefa Moreno.
-He started his military career at 14 years old in the 2nd Battallion of the 1st Regiment of Guanajuato.
+He started his military career at 14 years old in the 2nd Battalion of the 1st Regiment of Guanajuato.
 Fought against the US invasion of Mexico and saw action during the Reform War fighting on the side of the Liberals.
 On April 24, 1860, Antillón participated in the Battle of Loma Alta as Colonel in charge of the Guanajuato brigade, under General José López Uraga.
 He was ordered to march to Puebla in 1862, but arrived a day after the Battle of Puebla, and joined the Mexican Republican forces defeated in the Battle of Barranca Seca.

 Antillón proclaimed himself governor of Guanajuato on September 17, 1867, and was recognized by President Benito Juárez.
 On January 26, 1868, he recovered the city of Guanajuato that had been occupied during the Second French intervention in Mexico, defeating Conservative General Feliciano de Liceaga.

 During his stay in Guanajuato in 1870 American explorer Albert S. Evans described Antillón as "a man of splendid personal appearance, tall, handsome and intelligent."

 On October 26, 1876, being the legal governor of the state of Guanajuato, Antillón recognized José María Iglesias as President of México, against the re-election of Sebastián Lerdo de Tejada.
 Antillón stayed as governor until December of that year, being replaced by Francisco Z. Mena and going into temporary exile.
 He returns from Europe in 1879 and participates in the presidential campaign of Manuel González Flores, himself running again for the governorship of Guanajuato but losing against Manuel Muñoz Ledo.
 Antillón retires from politics and goes to live to his hacienda in Santa María, near Celaya.

 He dies in Celaya on February 18, 1903, being 72 years old.

 Legacy

-During Antillón's time as governor several construction works were done in Guanajuato, some of the main examples listed below.- Decoration and refurbishment of the halls of the Government Palace, inaugurated in a New Year's ball in January 1, 1871.
+During Antillón's time as governor several construction works were done in Guanajuato, some of the main examples listed below.- Decoration and refurbishment of the halls of the Government Palace, inaugurated in a New Year's ball on January 1, 1871.